Skip to main content

 • To offer specific services for children.

-• To provide Outreach support to women who choose not to use the Refuge for temporary accommodation and to ex resident women and children.
+• To refer to County Outreach support organisations for women who choose not to use the Refuge for temporary accommodation and to ex resident women and children.

 • To offer emotional support to women who have experienced violence and abuse.